reto-weber/CodeForge/README.md

 # CodeForge

+*This was produced using vibe coding (Copilot and VSCode).
+The eiffel/autoproof docker images were created manually.*

 A modern, Docker-integrated web-based code compiler and runner built with FastAPI that supports multiple programming languages with advanced features like execution cancellation, multi-file projects, and real-time status monitoring.

 ## 🚀 Features